AsiehH/MLE-7/assignments/week-11-intro-mlops/stock-predictor/README.md

     - Use `stock-predictor-fastapi` for the **Key pair name** when generating the `pem` file.

     - In Step 1-7 **Network Setting**: click `Edit` and make sure you have two (or three) security group rules.
-One has the type SSH with port 22, and another TCP port for the API, e.g., `8000`, edit the source.
+One has the type SSH with port 22, and another TCP port for the API, e.g., `8000`, edit the source and also add port 5000 and 8000.
 See the bottom of the screenshot below for reference.
         <p align="center">
         <img src="img/inbound-rules.png" alt="drawing" width="500"/>
         </p>